About

 Magical Sounds tent

 WELCOME… to Gourmet Gigs, the mainly music website.
 Our focus is on emerging artists and festivals along with reviews and recommends.
 Why ‘gourmet’ gigs?
-Because this site started with food and music, but the music won out.
+Because this site started with food and music.
 Still – we love a gig that’s gourmet standard, and we’ll still feature food so bring it on.

 Grassroots Venue Watch…